juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 Those weren't difficult asks.
 Excessive, sure, but Shuri understood the need.

 "Oh!"
-The Sect Leader said in the end with resolute edge in his voice and an unwavering glint in his eyes.
+The Sect Leader said in the end with a resolute edge in his voice and an unwavering glint in his eyes.
 "Within six months, I want to see five more perfected resonances in this cohort."

 "What?!"
 Markus blurted out with a high-pitched screech.